Skip over main navigation

 Our advice relates to the law as it applies in England.

-This helpline is not suitable for professionals requiring advice (please see our page detailing our services for professionals).
+This helpline is not suitable for professionals requiring advice (please see our training pages detailing our training for professionals).

 How can our call-in helpline support you?

-Our volunteer advisers can give you legally-based information and next step advice on any educational issue that is a result of a child or young person’s SEND.
+Our volunteer advisers can give you free and independent next-step legal information, advice and support on any educational issue that is a result of a child or young person’s SEND.
+To ensure we support you in the best way possible, our advisers focus on actionable guidance to help you take the next steps regarding your current situation.

 Some examples of issues we advise families about include: